Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 - You come up with excuses to justify the behavior of your abuser.

-Being raised by a narcissistic mother can be very crippling for your self-esteem and give rise to a host of psychological issues later on in life.
+Being raised by a narcissistic mother can be very crippling for your self-esteem and may lead to many psychological issues later on in life.
 To safeguard yourself (either as a son or as a daughter) from abuse, you must understand the behaviors of a covert narcissist mother.

 She only Pretends to Care